+The device default setting is RESET# disable by QE=1.
 The RESET# pin allows the device to be reset while it is actively selected.
-When QE=0(default) and HRSW=0(default), the RESET# pin is disabled.
-The Hardware Reset function is only available for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ3) for Quad I/O operation or Quad Output operation.
+When QE=0 and HRSW=0(default), the RESET# pin is disabled.
+The Hardware Reset function is only available after setting QE=0 for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ3) for Quad I/O operation or Quad Output operation.
 For SOP16 package, the RESET# pin is a dedicated hardware reset pin regardless of device settings or operation states.
 If the hardware reset function is not used, this pin can be left floating or connected to V{CC} in the system.